Jon Voight hits out at daughter Angelina Jolie’s ‘lies’ about Israel-Hamas war

 Angelina Jolie’s father Jon Voight has slammed his daughter’s views on the Israel-Hamas war and accused her of spreading “lies” on social media.

-The Maleficent actress, 48, formerly a special envoy of the UN High Commission for Refugees, recently shared a post where she accused Israel of “deliberately bombing children, women, families, deprived of food, medicine, and humanitarian aid” in violation of the international law.
+The Girl, Interrupted actor, 48, formerly a special envoy of the UN High Commission for Refugees, recently shared a post where she accused Israel of “deliberately bombing children, women, families, deprived of food, medicine, and humanitarian aid” in violation of the international law.

 In response, Voight, 84, said he was “disappointed that my daughter...has no understanding of God’s honour, God’s truth” in a fiery video statement shared on X/Twitter on 4 November, before adding: “the Israeli army must protect thy soil.”